cair/ikt111/snake/README.md

 snake = SnakeGame()
 snake.start(use_ai=False)
 ```
+Movement: _Arrow keys_
+Quit game: _Q / q_

+---

+### "Public" and "Private" functions
+`snake.py` contains many functions.
+The majority of them are there to make the game work, and all start their name with an **underscore**, ie. `def _update_display(self)`.
+Though some of these "core game functions" are accessible for everyone to use, they are not meant to be used as part of solutions for assigments.

+There are some functions that does _not_ start with an **underscore**, ie. `def get_snake_head_position(self)`.
+These are there to offer help / functionality that can be used to interract with the game ( and is also allowed for use in assignment solutions ).

-### AI players
+### Game state
-The game also allows you to 'register' an AI player.
-If an AI is registered, each tick the game will provide the AI with a representation of the game state as an $N$x$M$ matrix.
+One of the public functions will provide you with a representation of the current game state in the form of $`N$x$M`$ matrix.
 The different game elements are represented by numbers:

 `Background = 0`
 `Snake body = 1`